Automatic Post-selection by Ancillae Thermalisation: Discussion

 \section{Discussion}

 The non-linearity of the classical world can be understood by the observation of a minor part of a quantum system - the unobserved part of the system acting as an environment.
 The environment can be interpreted as a heatbath extracting entropy from our system, or equivalently an entanglement bath which gradually and selectively entangles with a subset of our system.
 A simple and effective model of a heatbath is to assume no back reaction so that each mode of the heatbath interacts exactly once with the system of interest.
 It forms such a small fraction of the overall size of the bath that the bath distribution is unaltered.
 At the same time, the fact that the system never interacts with this mode again means that the back reaction effects are not felt.
 We have used these two ideas to allow a set of ancillae qubits initialised in some low entropy state to extract entropy from our system.
 The free evolution of our ancillae is with a zero energy Hamiltonian - ensuring that entropy only flows from the system of interest to the ancillae and each ancilla interacts only once with the system corresponding to a no back reaction condition.

-The resulting algorithm bears some similarity with the oblivious amplitude amplification algorithm for unitary transformations.
-It achieves a similar non-linearity by tracing out auxiliary degrees of freedom.
-However, the structure is rather different.
-By achieving its effect through a cunning cancellation of phases, OAA is rather susceptible to gate infidelities.
+The resulting algorithm is a type of FP OAA for unitary and non-unitary transformations, achieving non-linearity by tracing out auxiliary degrees of freedom.
+Its structure is rather different from its counterparts, which require fewer qubits.
+The $\pi/3$ FP OAA scheme achieves an optimal amplitude amplification through a cunning cancellation of phases.
 It is a fundamental observation of statistical mechanics however that the nature of a heat bath does not determine the thermal equilibrium state (provided suitably weak coupling).
-Our scheme effectively harnesses this universality to obtain a wider class of transformations to deterministically implement and obtain a degree of robustness to gate infidelity.
+Our scheme effectively harnesses this universality to obtain a degree of robustness to gate infidelity in addition to deterministically implementing a wider class of transformations without knowledge of the target state.
+Moreover it seems possible to reduce the qubit cost and control gate complexity at the expense of longer times.
+This gives additional freedom to operate within the NISQ constraints of qubit count and gate fidelity.
+Which scheme is optimal is contingent upon the particular system to which the algorithm is applied.
+Still, it is gratifying that there exists a regime where a simple physically motivated scheme such as the one we present can outperform other methods.